 Does It Always Require Repair?

 Yes.
 A cracked heat exchanger is always a risk for dangerous, even deadly, carbon monoxide poisoning.
 The fix is to have your heat exchanger replaced.
-Or you may want to get your entire furnace replaced, especially if your furnace is more than 10 years old.
+Or you may want to replace your furnace, especially if your furnace is more than 10 years old.

 How To Tell if a Heat Exchanger is Cracked

 In a visual inspection of your furnace, you may be able to actually see a crack.
 But there are other signs, including:

 - Soot build-up inside of the furnace

 - Cracks or corrosion on other parts of the heating system